nuttchai/nuttchai/README.md

 - 🔭 I graduated from King Mongkut's Institute of Technology Ladkrabang
 - 🌱 I’m currently learning new technologies to support my development skills!
-- ✨ My dream is to be a great software engineer!
+- ✨ My dream is to be a great software engineer and solution architect!
 - 🥅 2023 Goals: Get AWS Solutions Architect Associate Certification!

 ## 🔧 Technologies & Tools